ed-kung/CSUN-Econ-433/index.md

     You can earn extra credit (up to 5 points) for contributing interesting or insightful questions or comments during class.
 Maximum of 1 point per lecture.

+- **Coursera Microcredential Extra Credit (10%)**

+    You can earn 10 points of extra credit for completing the Coursera course *Introduction to R Programming for Data Science*.
+You must log in through the Canvas link and using your CSUN email address.

 - **Grading Scale**

 	|  A     |  A-   |  B+   |  B    |  B-   |  C+   |  C    |  C-   |  D    |  F   |